 - Force.
 Consistently putting heavy loads on the back, typically by lifting or moving heavy objects, can exert too much force and cause injury.
 This is especially true for those who do not follow recommended procedures for lifting.

 - Inactivity.
-Sitting in the same position for too long can cause injury, as well.
-Many workers sit with poor posture or inadequate back support, resulting in pain over time.
+Sitting in the same position for too long can cause injury.
+Many workers sit with poor posture or inadequate back support, resulting in pain.

 - Repetition.
-Making the same movements over and over again will wear down the back structures over time, especially when twisting or rotating the spine.
+Making the same movements repeatedly will wear down the back structures over time, especially when twisting or rotating the spine.

 Ohio Workers and Lower Back Injuries